Nachtpfoetchen/pride_hearts/README.md

 - genderfluid
 - genderqueer
 - greysexual
+- inter
 - lesbian
 - neutrois
 - non-binairy
 - pan
+- polyamor
 - polysexual
 - rainbow
 - trans

+The Pi symbol in the polyamor heart is in Source Sans 3.

+PNG files: 512 x 512 pixel 96 dpi
+SVG files: Heart on transparent canvas 512 x 512 pixel

 Created with inkscape.
 If you want to use my designs with an other license please send me a message ask and we might come to a common ground. :)

-PNG files: 512 x 512 pixel 96 dpi
-SVG files: Heart on transparent canvas 512 x 512 pixel